danielearwicker/computed-async-mobx/README.md

 # Migration

-The API of previous versions is still available.
+Versions prior to 3.0.0 had a different API.
 It was a single `computedAsync` function that had all the capabilities, like a Swiss-Army Knife, making it difficult to test, maintain and use.
 It also had some built-in functionality that could just as easily be provided by user code, which is pointless and only creates obscurity.